 • The Shiba Inu ranks 44 of 196 in AKC Breed Popularity

 Shiba Inu Colors

 Shiba Inus display coats in a cream to white color, an orange-red hue, or sesame (black-tipped hairs on a red background).
 You may find markings on the hind legs and forelegs and on the tip of the dog’s tail.

 2. Black & Tan

 To see how they differ, check out our picture guide on Shiba Inu colors.

 The Shiba assumes a teddy bear look, thanks to its thick double coat.
 While the outer coat is stiffer, the undercoat is thick and soft.
 He sheds to a moderate degree all through the year, and quite prolifically twice each year.

 When he does shed, the process is called blowing coat.
 Envision a winter snowstorm.
 However, this snowstorm involves your companion dog’s fur, much of which ends up on your clothes and furniture.
 To reduce the effect, you will need to brush your Shiba Inu twice weekly when it sheds..

 Do Shiba Inus Shed?

-While the Shiba Inu does not have to be groomed a lot (he takes care of his own grooming just like a cat), he will still shed heavily twice a year.
+While the Shiba Inu does not have to be groomed a lot (he takes care of his own grooming like a cat), he will still shed heavily twice a year.
 That is when he gets rid of his undercoat.
 During this time, your dog will look like he lost a good deal of weight.
-However, once the hair grows back, he will re-emerge as that huggable and live “stuffed toy” that you have come to know.
+However, once the hair grows back, he will re-emerge as that huggable “stuffed toy” that you have come to love.